 A facelift is not recommended for anyone with significant health problems such as high blood pressure or diabetes.
 Tobacco use also increases the risk of complications after surgery.

-Facelift surgery is a well-established procedure with infrequent complications.
+Facelift surgery is a well-established procedure with a good safety track record when performed by a board-certified plastic surgeon.
 However, any surgery comes with a certain amount of risk.
 Some potential side effects include:

 - Bruising